tnubeo1111/Shell-Scripting/README.md

 --> NOTE
 The z shell (zsh) provides full fl oating-point arithmetic operations.
 If you require fl oating-point calculations in your shell scripts, you might consider checking out the z shell (discussed in Chapter 23).

-A fl oating-point solution
+A floating-point solution

 You can use several solutions for overcoming the bash integer limitation.
 The most popular solution uses the built-in bash calculator, called bc.

-The basics of bc
+## The basics of bc

 The bash calculator is actually a programming language that allows you to enter fl oatingpoint expressions at a command line and then interprets the expressions, calculates them, and returns the result.
 The bash calculator recognizes these:
  ■ Numbers (both integer and fl oating point)